Morpheus – A pathway towards platform agnostic computing based on platform-specific regenerative machine instructions

 While some tasks inherently have delays, stalls or bottlenecks, the use of tiny algorithmic units maximizes performance with self-profiling and avoids the semaphore, mutex, or locking mechanisms that affect performance in many other parallel systems.
-This approach to handling work processing requires all work to be done, which is defined as any computational task expressed in the semantic units of Essence Atoms, to be estimated for worst, average, and/or best-case duration and resource usage.
+This approach to handling work processing requires all work to be done, which is defined as any computational task expressed in the semantic units of Essence Meaning Coordinates, to be estimated for worst, average, and/or best-case duration and resource usage.

 In English, a phrase like: “tell me who I know in Zaire” or “Please show me anyone in my contacts who resides in Zaire”, will map to “Iterate all people in Contacts, Facebook Friends, and LinkedINConnects, and then for each person, if their residence is Zaire, add that person to the collection named ‘People of Zaire’ and then display ‘People of Zaire’ “.

 While it is a simple example, it displays each expansion of a basic term into known resources, with a most-recently-stored value for a range (such as the last time we read Facebook Friend List, it was 1000) and iterating per person, using the btree-iterate approach.